justvanrossum/fontgoggles/docsSource/index.md

 - `u1F63B`
 - `uni1234`

+## Implementation notes

+- HarfBuzz is used for text shaping, not CoreText
+- Hints are not taken into account: glyph rasterisation is done by the OS from unhinted outlines
+- Source formats are partially compiled, using parts of the `fontmake` toolchain.
+Source previews match binary fonts as built with `fontmake`

+## System requirements

+- macOS 10.10 and higher

 ## Found a bug or have a question?

 Please open an issue on [the FontGoggles repository](https://github.com/justvanrossum/fontgoggles/issues).